pesobreiro/SoS-architecting-tertiary-study-protocol/README.md

-# Architecting Systems of Systems: A Tertiary Study
+# Architecting Systems of Systems: A Tertiary Study - Protocol Data

 ## Appendix C - Identification of Research and Secondary Studies Selection